-Last month, on 4–6 July, the 7th International English Teachers’ Association of Israel (ETAI) Conference took place in Ashkelon, Israel, which is on the Mediterranean coast, about 50 km south of the capital, Tel Aviv.
+Last month, on 4–6 July, the 7th International English Teachers’ Association of Israel (ETAI) Conference took place in Ashkelon, Israel, which is on the Mediterranean coast, about 50 km south of Tel Aviv.
 Ashkelon describes itself as “one of the world’s oldest cities…steeped in history,” which has “absorbed more than 40,000 new residents, some of whom include immigrants and young families.”
 And according to ETAI’s website, the association was founded in 1979 “as a grass-roots non-profit teachers’ association run on a voluntary basis, by teachers for teachers.”

 ETAI’s aim is “to provide professional support, advice, teaching ideas and background knowledge to teachers of English in Israel.”
 The site also notes that ETAI has around 800 members “from Jewish, Arab, Druze and Circassian schools all over Israel.”
 Although ETAI has been an association for more than 35 years, its international conference is only held every 5 to 6 years, on average, which is why this event was only the seventh in its history, with the previous one held in 2010.